Ancient Japan Meets Modern Chicago

 I don't think of myself as a poetry person, but these haiku are a fun way to think about the city and are really thought-provoking.

 I love that it's so compact.
 It fits perfectly on my bedside table and I read when I wake up in the morning.

 Such a cool idea.
 I looked up my birthday right when I got it, but now I'm going one day at a time.

 The Perfect Chicago Gift

 Get a unique gift for your whole list!

-Whether it’s your sister, your son’s teacher, or your best friend, give a unique Chicago gift this holiday season.
+Whether it’s your sister, your son’s teacher, or your best friend, give a unique Chicago gift.
 They’ll read it throughout the year and think of you.

 As a special bonus if you order now, all books will be autographed by the author.
 So it’s a truly one-of-a-kind gift that will wow everyone you have on your list.

 And you get free shipping and special pricing when you order more than 10!